dylanlott/vedh/.planning/ROADMAP.md

 - **Product requirements (Layer 1):** 7 of 7 fully covered through their implementing tickets.
 See the traceability tables in `.planning/REQUIREMENTS.md`.
 - **Dependency graph:** all 13 `depends_on` sets are satisfied in the same phase at an earlier wave, or in an earlier phase.
 Verified edge by edge.
 - **Locked decisions:** none exist.
 The ingest set contained one PRD and one SPEC, both unlocked, and zero ADRs.
 Technical commitments are represented as constraints in `.planning/PROJECT.md`, not as decisions.
-- **Open decisions:** OPEN-1..OPEN-4 remain `status: open` and are surfaced in their owning phase above for `/gsd-discuss-phase` to resolve.
+- **Open decisions:** OPEN-1 through OPEN-4 are resolved.
+Archidekt remains disabled pending the separate human terms review; that is an enablement precondition, not an implementation gap.

 ---
 *Roadmap created: 2026-08-03 from doc ingest of the 2026-07-23 deck-to-game activation PRD and SPEC*